 Watch the Social Media Marketing Talk Show

 If you’re new to the show, click on the green “Watch replay” button below and sign in or register to watch our latest episode from Friday, November 2, 2018.
-You can also listen to the show as an audio podcast, found on iTunes/Apple Podcast, Android, Google Play, Stitcher, and RSS.

 For this week’s top stories, you’ll find timestamps below that allow you to fast-forward in the replay above.